pronhubaaa/property-tycoon/GameEngine/StationGroupClass-Documentation.md

 *Parameters*: A Player
 *Returns*: Amount of stations that player owns

-This method returns all of the stations that a player owns.
+This method returns number of the stations that a player owns.

 ---